Filipinos in the New York metropolitan area: Modern demographics

-In the 1970s and '80s, Filipinos in the New Jersey and New York metropolitan region had a higher socioeconomic status than Filipinos elsewhere, as more than half of Filipino immigrants to the metropolitan area were healthcare professionals or other highly trained professionals, in contrast to established working-class Filipino American populations elsewhere.
+In the 1970s and 1980s, Filipinos in the New Jersey and New York metropolitan region had a higher socioeconomic status than Filipinos elsewhere, as more than half of Filipino immigrants to the metropolitan area were healthcare professionals or other highly trained professionals, in contrast to established working-class Filipino American populations elsewhere.
 In 1990, there were 43,229 Filipinos in New York City, with the number increasing to around 50,000 in 2000.
 The borough of Queens is home to the largest concentration of Filipinos within New York City, with about 38,000 Filipinos per the 2010 Census.
 In 2011, New York City was home to an estimated 82,313 Filipinos, representing a 7.7% increase from the estimated 77,191 in 2008, with 56%, or about 46,000, living in Queens.
-The Filipino median household income in New York City was $81,929 in 2013, and 68% held a bachelor's degree or higher.
+The Filipino median household income in New York City was $81,929 in 2013, and 68% held a bachelor's degree or higher.Filipinos in New York City were more educated than the total population and Non-Hispanic Whites, but lower income then Non-Hispanic Whites, this is seen as they had a per Capita Income of $56,873 which was significantly lower than $81,361 for the White population.
+Both Filipino men and women had higher earnings than the total population but significantly lower earnings than Whites.
+In 2023, Filipinos in New Jersey had lower earnings than South and East Asian groups and well as Non-Hispanic Whites.
+It should also be noted that in New York City, Filipinos had lower earnings than Non-Hispanic Whites.

 In 2008, the New York metropolitan area was home to 215,000 Filipinos.
 By the 2010 Census, within the New York-Northern New Jersey-Long Island, NY-NJ-PA MSA, there were 217,349 Filipino Americans, with an additional 15,631 in the greater New York-Newark-Bridgeport, NY-NJ-CT-PA CSA.
 As of 2011, over 150,000 Filipino-born immigrants resided in the New York City metropolitan region.

 In 2013, 4,098 Filipinos legally immigrated to the New York-Northern New Jersey-Long Island, NY-NJ-PA core based statistical area; in 2012, this number was 4,879; 4,177 in 2011; 4,047 in 2010, 4,400 in 2009, and 5,985 in 2005.
 These numerical values do not include the remainder of the New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
 Philippine Airlines has resumed service to the New York City region since March 2015, with direct, one-seat service to Manila, this time utilizing JFK International Airport as its gateway.
 In April 2018, Philippine Airlines launched non-stop flight service between JFK international Airport and Manila, and has operated this important flight connection between Manila and New York continuously since then, even through the worldwide COVID-19 pandemic.